flame/blis/docs/Multithreading.md

 Next, which combinations of loops to parallelize depends on which caches are shared.
 Here are some of the more common scenarios:
  * When compute resources have private L3 caches (example: multi-socket systems), try parallelizing  the `JC` loop.
 This means threads (or thread groups) will pack and compute with different row panels from matrix B.
  * For compute resources that have private L2 caches but that share an L3 cache (example: cores on a socket), try parallelizing the `IC` loop.
 In this situation, threads will share the same packed row panel from matrix B, but pack and compute with different blocks of matrix A.
  * If compute resources share an L2 cache but have private L1 caches (example: pairs of cores), try parallelizing the `JR` loop.
-Here, threads share the same packed block of matrix A but read different packed micro-panels of B into their private L1 caches.
+Here, threads share the same packed block of matrix A but read different packed micropanels of B into their private L1 caches.
 In some situations, parallelizing the `IR` loop may also be effective.

 ![The primary algorithm for level-3 operations in BLIS](http://www.cs.utexas.edu/users/field/mm_algorithm_color.png)